 Global Shift In Education

 Quite recently a question went viral.
 Ask not in school: “what do you want to become?”
 It’s better to ask: “What problem do you want to solve?”
+And then help the students develop to become part of the solution they see.
 Here’s some ideas for education that helps to do just that.
 Full force!

 When we admit the our global society needs to shift, or we long for it, then education is a cornerstone towards the new.
-Education that trains people to be blind about the consequences of their actions is downright dangerous.
+Education that trains people to be blind about the consequences of their actions is downright dangerous, or just work hard for a boss, without seeing what you actually do.
 Even worse, untold millions have no real clue, what their actions lead to, and lack the curiosity to develop it.
 It did work within the old context and order of the world.
 Needs and context however have changed so much, that we need to alter our course fast.
-The survival of our species is at stake, wars may be prevented, scarcity avoided, madness and maniacism1 overcome.
+The survival of our species is at stake, wars may be prevented, scarcity avoided, madness and maniacism* overcome.
 It needs to step away from simple professional preparation to fulfill a job within a company.
 To do so education needs to level up.

 Firstly education is about survival within the world and social context .
 The next level is that the education helps you to contribute to life and your social context.
 The next level is to help both flourish.
 Here’s how and why.

 “Earth is a spaceship and we are all crew.”

 The danger of only contextual education.

 The Capitalistic convictions believe that we need to compete to improve.
 But real improvement starts when we start working together from the conviction ‘We are all society together.’
 Working hard for your company and being a crew member of earth may or may not be the same thing.
 You have to know.
 Education should train us to be able to make the distinction and if necessary act upon it.
 Laws should protect actions against unethical practices within companies.
 Higher, much higher than organizational interests should rank the health and future of us all.